 2. Very Appealing Career Opportunities

 Some people decide to work on tuner cars or other high performance vehicles as a hobby.
 But many others are able to turn their skills into highly enjoyable full-time careers.
 That's because a need exists for qualified specialists in this field across a variety of areas.

 For example, a lot of performance automotive shops employ engine builders, car tuning technicians, exhaust mechanics, and automotive machinists.
 And aftermarket auto parts companies also hire people with expert knowledge of this trade to help develop or sell high performance products.

 Plus, don't forget about the thrilling motorsports industry.
 From drag racing to NASCAR to Formula 1, many race team technicians get to contribute their talents to some of the largest and most electrifying events in the world.
 And they sometimes get to travel overseas.

 3. Pay Potential

 It's possible to make very good money as a high performance auto mechanic, especially if you reach the level of a racing or motorsports technician.
-For instance, in 2018, the average pay for auto mechanics in the spectator sports industry was $26.70 per hour (about $55,530 yearly).
-And the top earners made over $40.82 per hour (more than $84,900 a year).**
+For instance, data from the Occupational Employment Statistics program shows that, in 2018, the average pay for auto mechanics in the spectator sports industry was $26.70 per hour (about $55,530 yearly).
+And the top earners made over $40.94 per hour (more than $85,150 a year).